| ||Format||Pages||Price|| |

 Significance and Use

-In this test method, SSTR are placed in surface contact with fissionable deposits and record neutron-induced fission fragments.
-By variation of the surface mass density (μg/cm2) of the fissionable deposit as well as employing the allowable range of track densities (from roughly 1 event/cm2 up to 105 events/cm2 for manual scanning), a range of total fluence sensitivity covering at least 16 orders of magnitude is possible, from roughly 102 n/cm 2 up to 5 × 1018 n/cm2.
+4.2 In this test method, SSTRs are placed in surface contact with fissionable deposits and record neutron-induced fission fragments.
+By variation of the surface mass density (μg/cm 2) of the fissionable deposit as well as employing the allowable range of track densities (from roughly 1 event/cm2 up to 105 events/cm2 for manual scanning), a range of total fluence sensitivity covering at least 16 orders of magnitude is possible, from roughly 102 n/cm 2 up to 5 × 10 18 n/cm2.
 The allowable range of fission track densities is broader than the track density range for high accuracy manual scanning work with optical microscopy cited in 1.2.
 In particular, automated and semi-automated methods exist that broaden the customary track density range available with manual optical microscopy.
 In this broader track density region, effects of reduced counting statistics at very low track densities and track pile-up corrections at very high track densities can present inherent limitations for work of high accuracy.
 Automated scanning techniques are described in Section .

-It is possible to use SSTR directly for neutron dosimetry as described in 4.1 or to obtain a composite neutron detection efficiency by exposure in a benchmark neutron field.
+4.4 It is possible to use SSTRs directly for neutron dosimetry as described in or to obtain a composite neutron detection efficiency by exposure in a benchmark neutron field.
 The fluence and spectrum-averaged cross section in this benchmark field must be known.
 Furthermore, application in other neutron fields may require adjustments due to spectral deviation from the benchmark field spectrum used for calibration.
-In any event, it must be stressed that the SSTR-fission density measurements can be carried out completely independent of any cross-section standards (6).
-Therefore, for certain applications, the independent nature of this test method should not be compromised.
-On the other hand, many practical applications exist wherein this factor is of no consequence so that benchmark field calibration would be entirely appropriate.
+In any event, it must be stressed that the SSTR-fission density measurements can be carried out completely independent of any cross-section standards (Therefore, for certain applications, the independent nature of this test method should not be compromised.
+On the other hand, many practical applications exist wherein this factor is of no consequence so that benchmark field calibration would be entirely appropriate. ).

 1.1 This test method describes the use of solid-state track recorders (SSTRs) for neutron dosimetry in light-water reactor (LWR) applications.
-These applications extend from low neutron fluence to high neutron fluence, including high power pressure vessel surveillance and test reactor irradiations as well as low power benchmark field measurement.
-(1) This test method replaces Method E 418.
-This test method is more detailed and special attention is given to the use of state-of-the-art manual and automated track counting methods to attain high absolute accuracies.
+These applications extend from low neutron fluence to high neutron fluence, including high power pressure vessel surveillance and test reactor irradiations as well as low power benchmark field measurement. () Special attention is given to the use of state-of-the-art manual and automated track counting methods to attain high absolute accuracies.
 In-situ dosimetry in actual high fluence-high temperature LWR applications is emphasized.

 1.2 This test method includes SSTR analysis by both manual and automated methods.
 To attain a desired accuracy, the track scanning method selected places limits on the allowable track density.
-Typically good results are obtained in the range of 5 to 800 000 tracks/cm2 and accurate results at higher track densities have been demonstrated for some cases.
-(2) Track density and other factors place limits on the applicability of the SSTR method at high fluences.
-Special care must be exerted when measuring neutron fluences (E>1MeV) above 1016 n/cm2.
-(3)
+Typically, good results are obtained in the range of 5 to 800 000 tracks/cm2 and accurate results at higher track densities have been demonstrated for some cases. ( Track density and other factors place limits on the applicability of the SSTR method at high fluences.
+Special care must be exerted when measuring neutron fluences (E>1MeV) above 1016 n/cm2 )(. )

-1.3 High fluence limitations exist.
-These limitations are discussed in detail in Section 13 and in references (3-5).
+1.3 Low fluence and high fluence limitations exist.
+These limitations are discussed in detail in Sections and and in Refs (. )

-1.5 Since SSTR provide a spatial record of the time-integrated reaction rate at a microscopic level, they can be used for “fine-structure” measurements.
-For example, spatial distributions of isotopic fission rates can be obtained at very high resolution with SSTR.
+1.5 Since SSTRs provide a spatial record of the time-integrated reaction rate at a microscopic level, they can be used for “fine-structure” measurements.
+For example, spatial distributions of isotopic fission rates can be obtained at very high resolution with SSTRs.